 Instructions

 - Chop the beef into bite sized pieces.
-Pound with a meat tenderizer if using one.
 In a medium sized bowl, thoroughly mix beef and flour, and let sit until ready to cook.

 - Heat sesame oil in a skillet over medium heat.